MacBook avec code sur un bureau

 Allow only a few formats

-By default, wordpress has a lot of format.
-But in most of the time we only need someone.
+By default, WordPress has a lot of formats.
+But most of the time we only need a few.

 $init['theme_advanced_blockformats'] - 'h3,h4,h5,h6,p';

 Here we remove the buttons that seem to me the least important.
-To find the name, simply inspect them and read the title attribute of them.
+To find the name, simply inspect them and read their title attribute.

 $init['theme_advanced_disable'] - 'underline,spellchecker,wp_help';